Yunzez/java_final_game/README.md

 ### Backend Design:

-There is a simple database designed to upload user score and compare it across with other players.
+There is a simple database designed to upload user scores and compare them with other players.
+We used MongoDB as our database, the database is hosted on AWS.
-The database is hosted on Google Cloud with a few features:
+Our backend Spring Boot service is hosted on Google Cloud with a few features:

+- Register user
+- Login user
 - Fetch top 100 players records
-- Upload user records
+- Upload user record
-- Register user
+- Fetch user record by the username
-- Login user and upload their scores

 ----------